 In a property settlement case, a Judge will make orders about issues such as valuation of assets and disclosure to each other of relevant documents.

-A general range of the legal costs for me to prepare these documents and attend the first hearing at Court is $3,850 to $5,000 inc GST, depending on the complexity of your particular matter.
+A general range of the legal estimated costs for me to prepare these documents and attend the first hearing at Court is $3,850 to $5,000 inc GST, depending on the complexity of your particular matter.

 The second stage